apache/systemds/docs/site/run.md

 rm hello.dml
 ```

+If you are running MacOS and encounter an error message similar to `realpath: illegal option -- -` when executing `systemds hello.dml`.
+You may try to replace the system-wide command `realpath` with the homebrew version `grealpath` that comes with the `coreutils`.
+Alternatively, you may change all occurrences within the script accordingly, i.e., by prepending a `g` to avoid any side effects.

 ## Running a real first example

 To see SystemDS in action a simple example using the `Univar-stats.dml`